Tania is the Director of the Digital Ethnography Research Centre at RMIT.

 - MBBS (Bachelor of medicine/surgery), University of Otago, NZ, 1990

-Tania has worked in a doctor in New Zealand and has held five competitive national and international Fellowships.
-She has worked and conducted research in a range of disciplinary contexts including media studies, sociology, public health, education, English and American Studies.
+Tania has worked as a doctor in New Zealand and has held five competitive national and international Fellowships.
+She has worked and conducted research in a range of disciplinary contexts including media studies, sociology, cultural studies, public health, education, and American Studies.

 Her previous positions include: